progress4apple/progress.rocks/_drafts/use-the-1-3-5-rule-with-apple-reminders.md

 * How much time does it costs you to get done?
 * How much energy does it costs you to get done?
 * How big is the impact of the task once done?
-* For how long are you finding excuses and avoid working on this?
+* For how long are you avoiding to work on the to-do?
 * _Insert your personal criteria here ..._

 Of course the answers to these questions change over time.
 So you should revise your todos regularly.